Biacode/cfqueue/README.md

 # Known limitations

-At the moment the queue supports only in-memory store and HTTP as transport.
+Currently, the queue supports only in-memory stores and HTTP as transport.

-As there is only in-memory store, your ID sequence will reset each time your start the app.
+There is only an in-memory store, so your ID sequence will reset each time you start the app.

 The app doesn't support deployments in replicated mode.
-Each server instance will maintain its own ID sequence.
+Each server instance will maintain its ID sequence.
-To solve this we may consider introducing "master" server using simple consensus algorithm like [Raft](https://en.wikipedia.org/wiki/Raft_(algorithm)) (No! thank you! not Paxos...) or [Bully](https://en.wikipedia.org/wiki/Bully_algorithm).
+To solve this, we may consider introducing a "master" server using a simple consensus algorithm like [Raft](https://en.wikipedia.org/wiki/Raft_(algorithm)) (No! thank you! not Paxos...) or [Bully](https://en.wikipedia.org/wiki/Bully_algorithm).

 The consumer (dequeue) acts as a basic request/response.
-We might consider switching to more "interactive" mode.
-E.g, using WebSockets, SSE, Long-Pooling, etc.
+We might consider switching to a more "interactive" mode.
+E.g., using WebSockets, SSE, Long-Pooling, etc.

 # TODO;